 Understanding Kubernetes Services: ClusterIP vs NodePort vs LoadBalancer

-Hey, trying to figure out how to expose your Kubernetes apps?
 If you're working with Kubernetes, you've probably noticed that Pods come and go, and their IP addresses keep changing.
-That's where
+That's where Services come in.
+They give you a stable way to keep your apps acce

 Securing CI/CD with IAM Roles